nuts-foundation/nuts-node/docs/pages/deployment/cli-reference.rst

       --http.public.address string                     Address and port the server will be listening to for public-facing endpoints. (default ":8080")
       --httpclient.timeout duration                    Request time-out for HTTP clients, such as '10s'.
 Refer to Golang's 'time.Duration' syntax for a more elaborate description of the syntax. (default 30s)
       --internalratelimiter                            When set, expensive internal calls are rate-limited to protect the network.
 Always enabled in strict mode. (default true)
       --jsonld.contexts.localmapping stringToString    This setting allows mapping external URLs to local files for e.g. preventing external dependencies.
-These mappings have precedence over those in remoteallowlist. (default [https://www.w3.org/2018/credentials/v1=assets/contexts/w3c-credentials-v1.ldjson,https://w3id.org/vc/status-list/2021/v1=assets/contexts/w3c-statuslist2021.ldjson,https://w3c-ccg.github.io/lds-jws2020/contexts/lds-jws2020-v1.json=assets/contexts/lds-jws2020-v1.ldjson,https://schema.org=assets/contexts/schema-org-v13.ldjson,https://nuts.nl/credentials/v1=assets/contexts/nuts.ldjson])
+These mappings have precedence over those in remoteallowlist. (default [https://nuts.nl/credentials/v1=assets/contexts/nuts.ldjson,https://www.w3.org/2018/credentials/v1=assets/contexts/w3c-credentials-v1.ldjson,https://w3id.org/vc/status-list/2021/v1=assets/contexts/w3c-statuslist2021.ldjson,https://w3c-ccg.github.io/lds-jws2020/contexts/lds-jws2020-v1.json=assets/contexts/lds-jws2020-v1.ldjson,https://schema.org=assets/contexts/schema-org-v13.ldjson])
       --jsonld.contexts.remoteallowlist strings        In strict mode, fetching external JSON-LD contexts is not allowed except for context-URLs listed here. (default [https://schema.org,https://www.w3.org/2018/credentials/v1,https://w3c-ccg.github.io/lds-jws2020/contexts/lds-jws2020-v1.json,https://w3id.org/vc/status-list/2021/v1])
-      --loggerformat string                            Log format (text, json) (default "text") --network.bootstrapnodes strings                 List of bootstrap nodes ('<host>:<port>') which the node initially connect to.
+      --loggerformat string                            Log format (text, json) (default "text") --network.bootstrapnodes strings                 Only used by did:nuts/gRPC.
+List of bootstrap nodes ('<host>:<port>') which the node initially connect to.
-      --network.connectiontimeout int                  Timeout before an outbound connection attempt times out (in milliseconds). (default 5000)
+      --network.connectiontimeout int                  Only used by did:nuts/gRPC.
+Timeout before an outbound connection attempt times out (in milliseconds). (default 5000)
-      --network.enablediscovery                        Whether to enable automatic connecting to other nodes. (default true) --network.grpcaddr string                        Local address for gRPC to listen on.
+      --network.enablediscovery                        Only used by did:nuts/gRPC.
+Whether to enable automatic connecting to other nodes. (default true)
+      --network.grpcaddr string                        Only used by did:nuts/gRPC.
+Local address for gRPC to listen on.
 If empty the gRPC server won't be started and other nodes will not be able to connect to this node (outbound connections can still be made). (default ":5555")
-      --network.maxbackoff duration                    Maximum between outbound connections attempts to unresponsive nodes (in Golang duration format, e.g. '1h', '30m'). (default 24h0m0s)
+      --network.maxbackoff duration                    Only used by did:nuts/gRPC.
+Maximum between outbound connections attempts to unresponsive nodes (in Golang duration format, e.g. '1h', '30m'). (default 24h0m0s)
-      --network.nodedid string                         Specifies the DID of the party that operates this node.
+      --network.nodedid string                         Only used by did:nuts/gRPC.
+Specifies the DID of the party that operates this node.
 It is used to identify the node on the network.
 If the DID document does not exist of is deactivated, the node will not start.
-      --network.protocols ints                         Specifies the list of network protocols to enable on the server.
+      --network.protocols ints                         Only used by did:nuts/gRPC.
+Specifies the list of network protocols to enable on the server.
 They are specified by version (1, 2).
 If not set, all protocols are enabled.
-      --network.v2.diagnosticsinterval int             Interval (in milliseconds) that specifies how often the node should broadcast its diagnostic information to other nodes (specify 0 to disable). (default 5000)
+      --network.v2.diagnosticsinterval int             Only used by did:nuts/gRPC.
+Interval (in milliseconds) that specifies how often the node should broadcast its diagnostic information to other nodes (specify 0 to disable). (default 5000)
-      --network.v2.gossipinterval int                  Interval (in milliseconds) that specifies how often the node should gossip its new hashes to other nodes. (default 5000)
+      --network.v2.gossipinterval int                  Only used by did:nuts/gRPC.
+Interval (in milliseconds) that specifies how often the node should gossip its new hashes to other nodes. (default 5000)
       --pki.maxupdatefailhours int                     Maximum number of hours that a denylist update can fail (default 4) --pki.softfail                                   Do not reject certificates if their revocation status cannot be established when softfail is true (default true)
       --policy.address string                          The address of a remote policy server.
 Mutual exclusive with policy.directory.
       --policy.directory string                        Directory to read policy files from.
 Policy files are JSON files that contain a scope to PresentationDefinition mapping.
 Mutual exclusive with policy.address.
-      --storage.bbolt.backup.directory string          Target directory for BBolt database backups.
+      --storage.bbolt.backup.directory string          Only used by did:nuts/gRPC.
+Target directory for BBolt database backups.
-      --storage.bbolt.backup.interval duration         Interval, formatted as Golang duration (e.g. 10m, 1h) at which BBolt database backups will be performed.
+      --storage.bbolt.backup.interval duration         Only used by did:nuts/gRPC.
+Interval, formatted as Golang duration (e.g. 10m, 1h) at which BBolt database backups will be performed.
-      --storage.redis.address string                   Redis database server address.
+      --storage.redis.address string                   Only used by did:nuts/gRPC.
+Redis database server address.
 This can be a simple 'host:port' or a Redis connection URL with scheme, auth and other options.
-      --storage.redis.database string                  Redis database name, which is used as prefix every key.
+      --storage.redis.database string                  Only used by did:nuts/gRPC.
+Redis database name, which is used as prefix every key.
 Can be used to have multiple instances use the same Redis instance.
-      --storage.redis.password string                  Redis database password.
+      --storage.redis.password string                  Only used by did:nuts/gRPC.
+Redis database password.
 If set, it overrides the username in the connection URL.
-      --storage.redis.sentinel.master string           Name of the Redis Sentinel master.
+      --storage.redis.sentinel.master string           Only used by did:nuts/gRPC.
+Name of the Redis Sentinel master.
 Setting this property enables Redis Sentinel.
-      --storage.redis.sentinel.nodes strings           Addresses of the Redis Sentinels to connect to initially.
+      --storage.redis.sentinel.nodes strings           Only used by did:nuts/gRPC.
+Addresses of the Redis Sentinels to connect to initially.
 Setting this property enables Redis Sentinel.
-      --storage.redis.sentinel.password string         Password for authenticating to Redis Sentinels.
+      --storage.redis.sentinel.password string         Only used by did:nuts/gRPC.
+Password for authenticating to Redis Sentinels.
-      --storage.redis.sentinel.username string         Username for authenticating to Redis Sentinels.
+      --storage.redis.sentinel.username string         Only used by did:nuts/gRPC.
+Username for authenticating to Redis Sentinels.
-      --storage.redis.tls.truststorefile string        PEM file containing the trusted CA certificate(s) for authenticating remote Redis servers.
+      --storage.redis.tls.truststorefile string        Only used by did:nuts/gRPC.
+PEM file containing the trusted CA certificate(s) for authenticating remote Redis servers.
 Can only be used when connecting over TLS (use 'rediss://' as scheme in address).
-      --storage.redis.username string                  Redis database username.
+      --storage.redis.username string                  Only used by did:nuts/gRPC.
+Redis database username.
 If set, it overrides the username in the connection URL.
       --storage.sql.connection string                  Connection string for the SQL database.
 If not set it, defaults to a SQLite database stored inside the configured data directory.
 Note: using SQLite is not recommended in production environments.
 If using SQLite anyways, remember to enable foreign keys ('_foreign_keys=on') and the write-ahead-log ('_journal_mode=WAL').
-      --strictmode                                     When set, insecure settings are forbidden. (default true) --tls.certfile string                            PEM file containing the certificate for the server (also used as client certificate).
+      --strictmode                                     When set, insecure settings are forbidden. (default true) --tls.certfile string                            Only used by did:nuts/gRPC.
+PEM file containing the certificate for the gRPC server (also used as client certificate).
 Required in strict mode.
-      --tls.certheader string                          Name of the HTTP header that will contain the client certificate when TLS is offloaded.
+      --tls.certheader string                          Only used by did:nuts/gRPC.
+Name of the HTTP header that will contain the client certificate when TLS is offloaded for gRPC.
-      --tls.certkeyfile string                         PEM file containing the private key of the server certificate.
+      --tls.certkeyfile string                         Only used by did:nuts/gRPC.
+PEM file containing the private key of the gRPC server certificate.
 Required in strict mode.
-      --tls.offload string                             Whether to enable TLS offloading for incoming connections.
+      --tls.offload string                             Only used by did:nuts/gRPC.
+Whether to enable TLS offloading for incoming gRPC connections.
 Enable by setting it to 'incoming'.
 If enabled 'tls.certheader' must be configured as well.
-      --tls.truststorefile string                      PEM file containing the trusted CA certificates for authenticating remote servers.
+      --tls.truststorefile string                      Only used by did:nuts/gRPC.
+PEM file containing the trusted CA certificates for authenticating remote gRPC servers.
 Required in strict mode. (default "truststore.pem")
       --url string                                     Public facing URL of the server (required).
 Must be HTTPS when strictmode is set.
-      --vcr.openid4vci.definitionsdir string           Directory with the additional credential definitions the node could issue (experimental, may change without notice).
-      --vcr.openid4vci.enabled                         Enable issuing and receiving credentials over OpenID4VCI. (default true)
-      --vcr.openid4vci.timeout duration                Time-out for OpenID4VCI HTTP client operations. (default 30s) --verbosity string                               Log level (trace, debug, info, warn, error) (default "info")
+      --verbosity string                               Log level (trace, debug, info, warn, error) (default "info")

 nuts config